jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 # Property-based Testing in Java - The Importance of Being Shrunk

-One problem that comes with random generation is the very loose relation between the randomly chosen falsifying example and the problem underlying the failing property.
+One problem that comes with random generation is the loose relation between the randomly chosen falsifying example and the problem underlying the failing property.
 A simple example illustrates the problem: